 I was a little disappointed not to receive a traditional airline amenity bag but there were still some goodies up for grabs.
 Slippers and eye masks were provided at the start of the flight and a trip to the bathroom yielded some additional treats including a dental kit, exfoliating pad and some nail files.
 Timeless Spa lotions were provided in a moon shaped package under the vanity mirror.

-Passengers on longer flights receive Emirates pyjamas and their own personal amenity kit but I guess this is the trade off I had to make for my shorter and less expensive fare.
+Passengers on longer flights receive Emirates pajamas and their own personal amenity kit but I guess this is the trade off I had to make for my shorter and less expensive fare – for another great short haul option check out this Aukland to Sydney Emirates first class review.

 Among the wood panelling and gold decor there are two bars on the upper deck and, exclusive to the first class lounge, two shower spas.